JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/navigation.md

 ## Symbol Navigation

-If there is no direct navigation available under the caret, then the IntelliJ Platform proceeds with `Symbol` navigation.
+If there is no Direct navigation available under the caret, then the IntelliJ Platform proceeds with `Symbol` navigation.

-After obtaining the target symbols by resolving a [reference](declarations_and_references.md#references), the IntelliJ Platform computes the navigation targets.
+In this step the IntelliJ Platform computes the navigation targets based on target symbols, which it obtains by resolving a [reference](declarations_and_references.md#references).
 If there are several target symbols or several navigation targets defined for a symbol, then the IDE shows the navigation popup to ask the user to choose where to go.